pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Profiles.md

 The limit of how much I-term can be charged.
 During normal flights, it would not reach this limit.
 (More info needed)

 #### Error Rotation
 If turned on, the I-term can transfer between pitch and roll axis during pirouetting.
 Increase the performance of overall piro related maneuvers.
+This is sometimes refered to as Piro compensation.

 #### Error Decay
 A safety feature.
 This is to prevent the helicopter from tilting during takeoff.

 #### I-term Relax Type
-The axis that I-term relax is applied to
+The axis that I-term relax is applied to.
+Generally this is Roll, Pitch and Yaw (RPY)

 #### I-term Relax Cutoff Point
 The I-term relax corresponds to the speed of control input for a given axis.
 When the control input exceed a certain speed, I-term would stop charging.
 This partially solved the slow overshoot at cyclic input stops due to I-gain charging at fast stick input.
 The cutoff value corresponds to the input FREQUENCY.
 A lower value gives more I-term relax, and a higher value provides less I-term relax.
 It is advised to start high and decrease until bounce back disappears.